noxify/servicemanager-validatejs/README.md

 The difference between the original version and this one is the removed async functionality.
 Also we added Underscore.js to replace some native js functionality like `map`, `forEach` and `filter`, because the Service Manager has an old JS Engine.

+# Documentation

+You can find the full documentation here: https://validatejs.org/#validate-js

 # Usage

 1. Create a new ScriptLibrary named `validatejs`